ayomidebajo/hangman/README.md

 # hangman
-A simple hangman game built with Rust
+Hangman game built with Rust

 # how to play game
 ## Cargo run